 Herbicides are potent weed killers, but if a chemical poisons a weed there is a good chance it will damage other plants as well.
 Pepper herbicide injury is especially possible if you apply these chemicals in your garden.
-Pepper plants are sensitive and damage could ruin your crop, but you can avoid the damage and even save your plants that have been hit by herbicide.
+Pepper plants are sensitive, and damage could ruin your crop, but you can avoid the damage and even save your plants that have been hit by the herbicide.

 Can Peppers Be Damaged by Herbicides?